How to Resign: Some Tips for a Smooth Transition

 - Will the fact you have voiced wanting to leave the company mean fulfilling any future role there is unrealistic?

 - Your boss may now be doubtful of your 100% commitment to the firm.
 In this way, maybe it would be better to move on.

-- Always be appreciative of a counter, if you receive one then you know you are valued by them and it bodes well for receiving a nice reference and a compassionate departure.
+- Always be appreciative of a counter: if you receive one then you know you are valued by them and it bodes well for receiving a good reference and a compassionate departure.

 In my opinion if you are thinking about resignation it is generally a positive thing.
 By exercising your right to leave and bite the hand that holds your lead you will leave whatever it is that you feel is stagnating your career progression.
-Conversely by remaining where you are (accepting a counter) you live with the anxiety of “what could have been” and will invariably lose focus and deteriorate in performance.
-Moreover extensive research in counter offer acceptance has been carried out showing just 6% of counter takers remaining at their company after 12 months.
+Conversely by remaining where you are (accepting a counter) you live with the anxiety of ‘what could have been’ and will invariably lose focus and deteriorate in performance.
+Moreover, extensive research in counter-offer acceptance has been carried out, showing just 6% of counter-takers still at their company after 12 months.

 Resignation isn’t a negative word!

-I think a good place to conclude is in reflection of my own experiences as a recruiter.
+I think a good place to conclude is with a reflection of my own experiences as a recruiter.
 That may predispose the value of this blog to many but I’m a big believer in decisions based on hard evidence.
-My recruitment days are not extensive (I’m still in my first year), but that’s not to say I haven’t already seen and learnt a huge amount.
-From my placements thus far I’ve seen the importance of jumping through the hoops detailed above.
+My recruitment days are not extensive (I’m still in my first year) but that’s not to say I haven’t already seen and learnt a huge amount.
+From my placements thus far I’ve witnessed the importance of jumping through the hoops detailed above.
 If you’re respectful in the way you handle switching jobs you can’t go far wrong.
-Resignation is not a negative thing, there’s a little known thing called the circle of life – someone will replace you and you will replace others!
+Resignation is not a negative thing; there’s a little-known thing called the circle of life – someone will replace you and you will replace others.
 Just be professional, know what you want and stick to your guns!